SkylineCommunications/DataMinerGoogleMapsAppPackage/README.md

 ### Upload

-It will upload the Skyline Google Maps protocol and Alarm Template called 'Standard' to your DataMiner system.
+It will upload the DataMiner Google Maps protocol and Alarm Template called 'Standard' to your DataMiner system.
 The Generic Dummy protocol is also uploaded.

-A Visio file(Skyline Google Maps.vsdx) will also be uploaded that links to your Maps config file.
+A Visio file(DataMiner Google Maps.vsdx) will also be uploaded that links to your Maps config file.

 Data needed for the element will also be uploaded(CSV files).